 The Joint Centre of German-Czech Police and Customs Cooperation commenced operation in Schwandorf and Petrovice in late 2007.
 It brings together the technical and language skills of the participating police and customs authorities, and is available round the clock to provide services relating to border-area cooperation.
 With some 100 staff members, the Joint Centre is today the largest institution of its kind in Europe and the only one with two bureaus.

 Since internal air border controls were abolished in 2008, the Schengen regulations apply in full to Czechia.
 This means that the measures laid down in the Convention implementing the Schengen Agreement (CISA) relating to requests for mutual assistance in police matters, cross-border surveillance and hot pursuit (cross-border pursuit of suspected persons) have been applicable bilaterally since 2008.

-As part of the Hof Dialogue between the Federal Ministry of the Interior and the Czech Ministry of the Interior, a ministerial working group and sub-working groups were set up in February 2013 to address the following issues: combating drug crime (crystal meth), amending/updating of the existing German-Czech police agreement and cooperating through the Joint Analysis and Strategy Centre for Illegal Migration (GASIM) and the Analytical Centre for Protection of State Borders and Migration (ANACEN), which is now being continued within the framework of the German-Czech High-Level Ministerial Working Group on Security Issues.
+As part of the Hof Dialogue between the Federal Ministry of the Interior and the Czech Ministry of the Interior, a ministerial working group and sub-working groups were set up in February 2013 to address the following issues: combating drug crime (crystal meth), amending/updating the existing German-Czech police agreement and cooperation between the Joint Analysis and Strategy Centre for Illegal Migration (GASIM) and the Analytical Centre for Protection of State Borders and Migration (ANACEN), which is now being continued in the form of the German-Czech High-Level Ministerial Working Group on Security Issues.